Health Information and Tools > Medications > Foscarnet Sodium - Injection

 See also Warning section.

-Because this medication is used in patients who use other medications, it is difficult to tell which side effects are caused by foscarnet.
-Nausea, vomiting, headache, diarrhea, dizziness, loss of appetite, and increased sweating have been reported.
+Nausea, vomiting, headache, diarrhea, dizziness, or swelling/pain at the injection site may occur.
 If any of these effects last or get worse, tell your doctor or pharmacist promptly.

 Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.